jsa-research/limbus-buildgen/README.md

 ## Roadmap
 These are things that are planned for a 0.2 version:
 * A Visual Studio 2013 project generator.
+* Research continous integration on all supported platforms

+Towards a 1.0 release, these features planned:
 * Cross compilation to Android on supported platforms.
 * A Xcode 6 project generator for iOS cross compilation.